Cowboy Cookies with Video

 - 1 cup flour

-- 1 teaspoon baking powder (Check the expiration date.)
+- 1 teaspoon baking powder (Check the expiration date as this usually expires before you can use it all).

 - 1 teaspoon baking soda